”It is easier to raise strong children than to repair broken men” – Frederick Douglass

 At this point Marxist feminism was big feminism, and intersectional identity Marxism had been introduced, laying the ground work for the SJWs, BLMs, and overall corrupting culture of today.
 Maximal sensitivity and narcissism was also introduced to upbringing and education.
 This, of course, was a match made in hell with the social media that was to come.

 One Marxist trick is to subvert history – the roots and historical identity of people.
 In feminism it was done done bigly with Simone de Beauvoir’s book “The Second Sex”, which claimed history is mainly men’s oppression of women.
-In the race sphere it has been done in more subtle and covert ways over the past decades, but has been put into overdrive with CRT and “1619 project”.
+In the race sphere it has been done in more subtle and covert ways over the past decades, but has been put into overdrive with CRT, BLM and “1619 project”.

 The true story of the US is, of course, the codification of enlightenment values into national politics on the world stage.
-These universal individual liberty values lead to abolishing slavery, to more and more demographics demanding and getting their God-given rights, to never before seen material and cultural wealth.
+These universal individual liberty values lead to abolishing slavery, to more and more demographics demanding and getting their God-given rights, and to never before seen material and cultural wealth.